 Vulnerability plays a key role in both making people more susceptible to becoming a victim and impacting on their likelihood of being the perpetrator of crime and anti-social behaviour.
-People with mental health issues, in particular, account for a significant proportion of those who come into contact with the police.
+People with mental health issues account for a significant proportion of those who come into contact with the police.
 However, the police service should not end up being the service of first resort for what are essentially health-related issues, with people in crisis needing the right help from an appropriate health service.
-I will work to improve the multi-agency approach to ensure that the right response is provided to those with mental health needs in the criminal justice system and the wider community, to reduce the burden on policing.
+I will work to improve the multi-agency approach to ensure that the correct response is provided to those with mental health needs in the criminal justice system and the wider community, to reduce the burden on policing.

-The link between homelessness and vulnerability through drug and alcohol use is also well known, as is the impact it has on driving people towards crime and increasing reoffending rates.
+The link between homelessness and vulnerability through drug and alcohol use is also well-known, as is the impact it has on driving people towards crime and increasing re-offending rates.
 I will work with partners to help identify the local drivers to homelessness and the links to offending, supporting the efforts to tackle these through the county's Homelessness Strategy.
+Likewise, there needs to be a greater focus and understanding of the role gambling plays in driving people to criminality, with better support for those who need it.